RabinPhaiju/Laravel-8/Laravel_info.md

 - But, we cannot see the website, so for the problem.
 The solution is Maintenance Mode using secret code.
 - Generate Secret code:- php artisan down --secret="123"
 - Now access the server in :- [website_url]/[secret_key]

+# Laravel Jetstream

+- Package of laravel, provides basic of a project, like login,registration, api, logout, basic layout system.

+1. uninstall and reinstall composer
+   - composer global remove laravel/installer
+   - composer global require laravel/installer
+2. laravel new [project_name] --jet
+3. npm install && npm run dev
+4. php artisan serve
+   - create a new database in phpmyadmin as the name same to the [project_name]
+5. php artisan migrate